-Professor, Geneva School of Diplomacy and International Relations; Ambassador Extraordinary and Plenipotentionary of the USSR and RF (former USSR Representative at the Conference on Disarmament; Head of the USSR delegation at the USSR-US Nuclear and Space Talks (START-1); Deputy Secretary, Russian Security Council in 1993-1995) (Russia)
+Professor, Geneva School of Diplomacy and International Relations; Ambassador Extraordinary and Plenipotentiary of the USSR and Russian Federation (former Representative of the USSR at the Conference on Disarmament; Head of the Soviet delegation at the USSR-US Nuclear and Space Talks (START-1); Deputy Secretary, Security Council of the Russian Federation) (Russia)

 Yury Nazarkin was born in 1932.